 It wasn't all that long ago that Universal Orlando consisted of one place: Universal Studios Florida.
 Folks who visited the movie-themed park generally considered it an add-on to their Disney World vacation.
-There really wasn't much of a need to determine the best features about the park, because most visitors typically got to experience most, if not all, of its limited rides and attractions.
+There really wasn't much of a need to determine the best features about the park, because most visitors typically could easily experience much, if not all, of its limited rides and attractions in one day.

-We're not just talking about the resort's best rides and attractions.
-We're talking about all that Universal has to offer -- and it offers a lot.
+We're not just talking about the resort's best rides and attractions (although we will cover those).
+We're talking about all that Universal has to offer—and it offers a lot.
 What are the best places to eat at the resort?
 Which of its hotels might make the most sense for you?
 When should you plan to visit?
-I cover all that and more below.
+We cover all that and more below.

-But make no mistake: Universal Orlando does have some spectacular rides and attractions.
-Since it opened the two Wizarding World of Harry Potter lands, Hogsmeade at Islands of Adventure and Diagon Alley at Universal Studios Florida, the resort has really upped its game and now occupies quite a few spots at and near the top of my picks for the best theme park attractions.
+Make no mistake: Universal Orlando does have some spectacular rides and attractions.
+Since it opened the two Wizarding World of Harry Potter lands, Hogsmeade at Islands of Adventure and Diagon Alley at Universal Studios Florida, the resort has really upped its game and now occupies quite a few spots at and near the top of our picks for the best theme park attractions.
 (By the way, if you want to experience one of the Harry Potter-themed rides, you're going to need a special ticket.
-To know before you go, read my article, "What kind of ticket you would need to ride the Hogwarts Express?")
+To know before you go, read our article, "What kind of ticket you would need to ride the Hogwarts Express?")

 OK, on to the best of Universal Orlando.

-As I mentioned above, many of the attractions aren't just wonderful in terms of what Universal has to offer, but are also among the best throughout the entire industry.
+As we mentioned above, many of the attractions aren't just wonderful in terms of what Universal has to offer, but are also among the best throughout the entire industry.
 From the groundbreaking The Amazing Adventures of Spider-Man to the Potter attractions, to a host of others, the two parks have some astonishing rides.
-Here are the 12 best.
+Here are the 11 best.

 Compared to Disney, Universal amps up the thrills and features lots of in-your-face, wild rides.
 Some of its coasters, for example, rival the scream machines found at the Six Flags parks.
 If high-octane thrills are what you crave, these are ones you should definitely include on your must-ride list.